arungudelli/angularjswiki/content/en/angular/progress-bar-in-angular-mat-progress-bar-examplematerial-design/index.md

 +++

-We can create a beatiful Progress bar in Angular using `<mat-progress-bar>` which is part of angular material progress bar module called `MatProgressBarModule`
+We can create a beautiful Progress bar in Angular using material design component `mat-progress-bar`.

+This `mat-progress-bar` is part of angular material module called `MatProgressBarModule`.

-In this tutorial we learn how basics of angular material progress bar and then we will create reading position indicator.
+In this tutorial we learn how to use angular material progress bar in our daily projects by implementing reading position indicator in a webpage.

 {{% toc %}}